Untitled Document

 1. The business of information

-2. Understanding your information
+2. Your information culture

 3. Trends in information architectures